 Seeley Lake is a very small town located in the state of Montana.
 With a population of 1,682 people and just one neighborhood, Seeley Lake is the 66th largest community in Montana.

-Because occupations involving physical labor dominate the local economy, Seeley Lake is generally considered to be a blue-collar town.
-39.44% of the Seeley Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Seeley Lake is a blue-collar town, with 39.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Seeley Lake is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Seeley Lake who work in sales jobs (17.24%), management occupations (15.30%), and office and administrative support (8.62%).

 Of important note, Seeley Lake is also a town of artists.
 Seeley Lake has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seeley Lake’s character.

-Telecommuters are a relatively large percentage of the workforce: 31.48% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Seeley Lake telecommute to their jobs.
+Overall, about 31.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Seeley Lake doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Seeley Lake who are college-educated is close to the national average for all communities of 21.84%: 19.63% of the adults in Seeley Lake have a bachelor's degree or advanced degree.
+The education level of Seeley Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.63% of adults 25 and older in Seeley Lake have a college degree.

 The per capita income in Seeley Lake in 2022 was $39,925, which is upper middle income relative to Montana and the nation.
 This equates to an annual income of $159,700 for a family of four.
 However, Seeley Lake contains both very wealthy and poor people as well.